twitter/pelikan/_talks/craft-2016.md

       For example, with Twemcache, we had to disable logging beyond the ERROR level in production, because it directly calls `write()` which occasional requires flushing to disk.
-Rarely but eventually, such activity slows down the main thread when another unrelated background tasks creates contention at the disk, which is beyond our control.
+Rarely but eventually, such activity slows down the main thread when another unrelated background task creates contention at the disk, which is beyond our control.
 Logging is something developers rarely give a second thought about, and yet to achieve deterministic runtime, we had to completely change how logging is